Have you got an interview coming up for a role in Finance or Accounting and want to know how to answer this tough question: Tell me about yourself?

 This interview question is so commonly asked because it is a great question.
 Asking this at the start allows the candidate to talk about something familiar i.e., themselves, so they start to feel at ease.
 It also gives the interviewer lots of information in a very short space of time.

 For you as the candidate even though it might seem difficult this too is a great question.
-Get it right and it could get you the job.
-It’s a real selling opportunity and I suggest you spend time getting your answer perfect.
+Get it right and it could get you the job irrespective of the sector or level, be it in finance, accounting, customer services or banking.

-Here are the key reasons why they ask this question.
+Here are the key reasons why they ask this interview question.

 1. Nice interview opener